Horizon-Hosting/documentation/knowledgebase/game_servers/beammp/beammp_server_update.md

 :::

-1. Navigate to your Horizon Hosting BeamMP Server on the [gamepanel](https://hrzn.link/panel)
+1. Navigate to your Horizon Hosting BeamMP Server on the [game panel](https://hrzn.link/panel)
 2. Go to the **"Settings"** tab
 3. Click **"Reinstall Server"**
 4. Confirm the server reinstallation